mitranim/espo/docs/html/partials/observable.md

 See [`Atom`](#-atom-value-) and [`Computation`](#-computation-def-equal-), which are based on this.

-Uses subscription counting to lazily initialise and deinitialise.
+Uses subscription counting to lazily initialize and deinitialize.
 Calls `.onInit()` when adding the first subscription, and `.onDeinit()` when removing the last.
-May initialise and deinitialise repeatedly over the course of its lifetime.
+May initialize and deinitialize repeatedly over the course of its lifetime.
 A subclass may override `.onInit()` and `.onDeinit()` to setup and teardown any external resources it needs, such as HTTP requests or websockets.